• Art Magazine

 Above all, they miss the personal interaction with their classmates in person.
 They are painfully experiencing that online communication cannot replace this.
 Boredom sets in, then insecurity, fears of being alone, of loneliness, of an uncertain future.
 And anger: anger at the coronavirus, this invisible enemy.

 In their diversity – the contributions come from all age groups and school types – the works represent a broad cross-section of the Hessian school landscape.
-To convey "unvarnished picture of the general mood," , "Aktion Hessen hilft," refrained from editorial revision.
+To "unvarnished picture of the general mood," convey , "Aktion Hessen hilft," refrained from editorial revision.

 "School in Corona Mode" thus offers an authentic glimpse into the emotional world of young people in an extreme situation that has now lasted for more than a year.
 It is also a documentation of the creativity that children and teenagers develop to express their worries and needs: be it through a comic, a diary, a film script, a poem, or a prayer.